me-krishnaprasad-dev/simple-todo/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'dev.krishnaprasad.simple-todo' is invalid and this project uses 'dev.krishnaprasad.simple_todo' instead.
+* The original package name 'dev.krishnaprasad.simple-todoDTO' is invalid and this project uses 'dev.krishnaprasad.simple_todo' instead.

 # Getting Started